Panenco/panenco-ui/README.md

 - Import css of **Panenco UI** from `@panenco/ui/lib/styles.css`.
 It could be any way of global import of styles into your project.
 For instance, using `import` in js with propper loader or using `@import` in your `css`.
 - Include Panenco UI icons by importing `@panenco/ui/lib/spritesheet.svg` as file (to obtain it's URL and be able to inject it to DOM asyncronously) and pass it to `injectIcons` function as shown below.
-- Wrap your application with `ThemeProvider` component from `@panenco/ui` and pass theme and mode to it (optionally).
+- Wrap your application with `ThemeProvider` component from `@panenco/ui` and pass theme to it.

 ```javascript
 import React from 'react';